cyber-prophet/bostrom-journal/BostromJournal001.md

 Thoughts are completely autonomous programs.
 Program can schedule the execution of itself.

-Please refer to [the code](https://github.com/cybercongress/go-cyber/blob/main/x/dmn/client/cli/query.go) to understand how this works
+Please refer to [the code](https://github.com/cybercongress/go-cyber/blob/main/x/dmn/client/cli/query.go) to understand how this works.

 ## Bostrom Blockchain philosophy [~]() [@]()